Events

 The Role of IPP & PPA in meeting Africa’s energy demands

-Bringing together industry leaders, policymakers, investors, and energy professionals, the conference focuses on tackling the challenges of project financing, regulatory frameworks, risk mitigation, and the integration of renewable energy.
+Bringing together industry leaders, policymakers, investors, and energy professionals, the Summit focuses on tackling the challenges of project financing, regulatory frameworks, risk mitigation, and the integration of renewable energy.
 It also highlights opportunities for partnerships, innovative business models, and sustainable energy solutions to meet Africa’s unique energy needs.

-The IPP & PPA Conference delivers valuable insights, fosters strategic networking, and offers actionable strategies to ensure the successful development and implementation of IPPs and PPAs.
+The IPP & PPA Summit delivers valuable insights, fosters strategic networking, and offers actionable strategies to ensure the successful development and implementation of IPPs and PPAs.
 Join us to shape the future of Africa’s energy landscape and drive transformative change.

 2025 Theme: